DigitaleGesellschaft/Anonip/README.md

  - Masks IP addresses in log files
  - Configurable amount of masked bits
  - The column containing the IP address can freely be chosen
+ - Alternatively use a regex to point anonip to the location(s) of the IP(s).
+See [this RFC](https://github.com/DigitaleGesellschaft/Anonip/issues/44) for more information.
  - Works for both access.log- and error.log files

 ## Officially supported python versions